Bundesliga Bulletin: Bayern Munich close in on title, Fortuna's Great Escape continues | DW | 27.05.2020

 Fortuna rising, Schalke sinking

 The visit of a fragile Schalke side represented a must-win for Fortuna Düsseldorf — and Uwe Rosler's side delivered.
-They fell behind to Weston McKennie's fine header, but Schalke fell apart, conceding twice in five minutes as Düsseldorf picked up a victory that puts them five points clear of Werder Bremen and just a point behind Mainz.
+They fell behind to Weston McKennie's fine header, but Schalke fell apart, conceding twice in five minutes as Düsseldorf, unbeaten since the restart, picked up a victory that puts them five points clear of Werder Bremen and just a point behind Mainz.
+They would already be ahead of Mainz if not for their injury time collapse against Cologne last weekend.
 For Schalke, they still have just one win in 2020 and are on their worst run in 23 years.
 It's relegation form and the kind of sequence that could cost David Wagner his job.
 Next up for Schalke?
 That'll be Bremen.

 Leverkusen devoured by Wolves